everestial/phase-extender/README.md

 VCF from `phaser` consists of `Phased Genotype i.e PG` and `Phase Block Index i.e PI` values in `FORMAT` field; **PI** represents the `unique haplotype block index` and **PG** represents the `phased genotypes within that PI block`.
 After converting the `RBphased VCF` to `haplotype file` **phase-Extender** uses the `Phased Genotype i.e PG` and `Phase Block Index i.e PI` values in the `haplotype file` to prepare the transition matrix probabilities and proceed with phase extension.

 ## Algorithm
-For the **mcve** regarding the algorithm see this issue on **stackoverflow** https://codereview.stackexchange.com/questions/186396/solve-the-phase-state-between-two-haplotype-blocks-using-markov-transition-proba .
+For the **mcve** regarding the algorithm see this issue on [**stackoverflow**](https://codereview.stackexchange.com/questions/186396/solve-the-phase-state-between-two-haplotype-blocks-using-markov-transition-proba) and/or [**my blog**](https://everestialblog.wordpress.com/2018/03/27/extension-of-the-readbackphased-haplotypes-using-phase-extender/).
-**A more comprehensive and a neat diagrammatic version will be soon included in my wordpress account **

 <br>
 <br>